eddiesTime/sme_app/gfm_documentation.md

 changes and making it accessible.
 This state is used by multiple widgets and has to be consistent throughout the application so that no error as a result of deferred state can occur.
-Furthermore, since Flutter has a unidirectional data flow from the root of the Widget Tree down to its children, how does the ancestor widget holding the application state can be notified about state changes inside a child widget?\_
+Furthermore, since Flutter has a unidirectional data flow from the root of the widget tree down to its children, how does the ancestor widget holding the application state can be notified about state changes inside a child widget?

 *So how do you access application state from inside our widgets?*

-The application state can be accessed by handing it down the Widget Tree.
+The application state can be accessed by handing it down the widget tree.
 But the problem is, *how do you pass data the other way around to an ancestor?* Furthermore, *how do different widgets from different subtrees get access to the same data?* That is where the principle of `Lifting-State-Up` comes into play.

 ### Principle of Lifting State Up

-The principle of lifting-state-up describes that we have to find the lowest common ancestor of two widgets that need access to the state and pass the state down from this ancestor.
+The principle of lifting-state-up describes that you have to find the lowest common ancestor of two widgets that need access to the state and pass the state down from this ancestor.